 Give the gift of more marimbas^

-The marimba project will use your donation to bring music to school-children, thank you for your support.
+The marimba project will use your donation to bring marimbas and educational musical enrichment opportunities to the artistically under privileged school-children of rural Colorado, thank you sincerely for your interest and support.